Reviewed by Clare Waismann, RAS / SUDCC

-You need it to live.
-You need it to perform even the smallest of tasks.
-It is, essentially, the center of your being.
-The brain is the body’s most complex organ, made up of interconnected parts that work together to provide the critical functions that make up your physical, mental and emotional existence.
+The brain is the body’s most complex organ, made up of interconnected parts that work together to provide the critical functions that make up your physical, mental, and emotional existence.
 Intricate networks and circuits are responsible for many tasks.
 Different areas of the brain perform different functions.
 Upsetting the delicate chemical balance of the brain can cause lasting, irreversible damage.
 That balance is what helps you perform at your best.
 Drugs can have a profound effect on brain function.

-The National Institute on Drug Abuse (NIDA) has a publication called “Drugs, Brains, and Behavior – The Science of Addiction.”
-According to Dr. Nora D. Volkow, NIDA’s director, “Drug addiction is a brain disease that can be treated.”
-Scientists have long been studying the principles of addiction, trying to figure out what causes some people to develop addictions, and what affect that use has on the body.
-NIDA said abuse and addiction to alcohol, nicotine and drugs cost Americans more than half a trillion dollars each year, taking into account the combined medical, social, economic and criminal impact.
+The National Institute on Drug Abuse (NIDA) has a publication called “Drugs, Brains, and Behavior – The Science of Addiction” According to Dr. Nora D. Volkow, NIDA’s director, “Drug addiction is a brain disease that can be treated.”
+Scientists have long been studying the principles of addiction, trying to figure out what causes some people to develop addictions, and what effect that use has on the body.
+NIDA said abuse and addiction to alcohol, nicotine, and drugs cost Americans more than half a trillion dollars each year, taking into account the combined medical, social, economic, and criminal impact.
 In addition, abuse of drugs and alcohol claims more than 100,000 American lives each year, the institute said.

 Drugs change the brain’s structure and how it operates.
 NIDA documented some of the changes that take place in a brain on drugs.
-Impairment can affect the following processes:
+For example, impairment can affect the following processes:

 - Behavior control